javierallvarez/javierallvarez/README.md

 🧘‍♂️ I practice Yoga & Meditation daily.
 🎾 I play tennis, very bad, but it is fun.
 🍷 I love wine testing.
-🎹 I compose electronic music, you can find the link to my Spotify profile.
+🎹 I used to compose electronic music, you can find the link to my Spotify profile.

 ## 😄 Thank you for visiting!